 14. Pour 1 ¼ cup water and begin to cook.
-Taste the sauce and adjust if particular taste is needed.
+Taste the sauce and adjust salt & spice.
 This has to be slightly sweet, sour and hot.

-- 250 grams boneless chicken (cubes or keema/ mince)
+- 250 grams chicken breast boneless, (cubed or minced)

 - 1 tsp soya sauce (Prefer naturally brewed)

 - 2 pinches chili powder (optional, for color)

 - 2 tbsp corn starch (white corn flour)

 - 1 ½ tbsp all-purpose flour or maida (or rice flour)

 - 1 tsp ginger garlic paste or minced

 - oil as needed for frying